Weekly Update # 30, 26 June 2021

 |PE and Sports|

 My name is Zak Brown.
 I’m from Bakersfield, California and started swimming at the age of 10.
 During High School, I helped lead our team to becoming league champions 4 years in a row.
 After High School, I attended Bakersfield College and continued swimming for Bakersfield Swim Club.
-During this time, I've competed all over California as well as traveling to other states for national level competitions.
+During this time, I competed all over California as well as traveling to other states for national level competitions.
 After 2 years of junior college; I moved to Niagara Falls, New York and competed at Niagara University as a Division One Swimmer.
 During my stay at Niagara University, I was able to set three school relay records and I received a degree in marketing and logistics.
-I've enjoyed coaching swimming for over 11 years and have worked with athletes on all levels from beginners to Olympians.
+I've enjoyed teaching and coaching swimming for over 18 years and have worked with athletes on all levels from beginners to Olympians.
 I feel very fortunate that swimming has given me the opportunity to meet incredible people from all over the world.
 Swimming is more than just a sport to me, it's become a lifestyle.
 The lessons learned through swimming stay with you your entire life.
-This is my sixth year with HeadStart and I am really excited to work with the students to further develop their swimming abilities.
-Last season our Aqua Panthers hit best times and won the league championships.
-We have a lot of momentum building up to this year and I am excited to lead the team to new heights!
+I started at HeadStart in 2016 and it has been such an amazing experience so far!
+I am really excited to continue to work with the students to further develop their swimming abilities.
+We have developed a great team and I am looking forward to helping all our swimmers further excel in the pool this year.

 This is the final post from the Swim Academy for this year!
 We had a fantastic final week of training filled with a lot of work and fun!
 Last Friday (June 18th), we held our second intrasquad meet!
 The competition was tight between Team Nut and Team Puy.
 We had several outstanding swims and in the end, there was only a 4 point difference between the two teams!
 The winning team was Coach Puy with a score of 143 points, edging out Coach Nut who earned 139 points.
 It was a fantastic meet and everyone had great races!